wsydney76/craft-contentoverview/docs/config/plugin-config.md

 Page key for the first/only page.

 ## enableCreateInSlideoutEditor

-bool, whether new entries will be created in a slideout editor.
-Defaults to false on multi-site installs, else true.
-Experimental
+* Type: `bool`
+* Default: `true`

+Whether a slideout editor will be opened to create a new entry.
+Experimental.

+Will be forced to `false` in a mult-site setup.

 ## enableSlideoutEditor

 * Type: `bool`
 * Default: `true`

 Whether a slideout editor can be opened for an entry by a double click on the status indicator, or by clicking an icon/image.
-Experimental

-## enableCreateInSlideoutEditor

-* Type: `bool`
-* Default: `true`

-Whether a slideout editor will be opened to create a new entry.
-Experimental

-Will be forced to `false` in a mult-site setup.
+Experimental.

 ## extraPermissions